alfmel/rsmtpd/README.rst

 ======================================
 Isn't the spam problem already solved?
 ======================================
 No, it is not!
-If you use Gmail or another large provider, they have their own proprietary solutions.
+Spammers continue to pound mail servers with all sorts of unsolicited junk.
+If you use Gmail or another large provider you don't notice the problem because they have their own effective but proprietary solutions.
 Other solutions like SpamAssassin and Spamhaus help, but are not appropriate for true academic research.

 ========================
 How is RSMTPD different?
 ========================
 RSMTPD is entirely modular by design.
-For any given SMTP command, administrators can specify any number of command handlers to determine how the server should respond to that command.
+For any given SMTP command, administrators can specify any number of command handlers (a command chain) to determine how the server should respond to that command.
 The command handlers can also maintain shared state to pass information to other commands.

 Let's take the RCPT command, for example.
 This is used in the SMTP transaction to indicate who will receive the email.
 With RSMTPD, we can create specific command handlers to check the email address is valid.
 And if the email address is